Graylog2/documentation/pages/enterprise/setup.rst

 DEB
 ~~~

-Download the plugins `from the repository <https://packages.graylog2.org/debian/pool/stable/2.4/g/graylog-enterprise-plugins>`_ and transfer them to the server.
+Download the plugins `from the deb repository <https://packages.graylog2.org/debian/pool/stable/2.4/g/graylog-enterprise-plugins>`_ and transfer them to the server.
 Use the following command to install the plugins via dpkg.

 ::